tomsbasement/twotrees-sk1/README.md

 ![Flash the board, step 1](https://github.com/tomsbasement/twotrees-sk1/blob/main/images/flash-step-1.jpg?raw=true)

-Boot the board in flash mode by pressing the boot button and then plugging the USB cable :
+Boot the board in flash mode by pressing the boot button and then plugging the USB cable to the board and to the printer.

 ![Flash the board, step 2](https://github.com/tomsbasement/twotrees-sk1/blob/main/images/flash-step-2.jpg?raw=true)